 - Remove the vinyl from your mat, and apply your transfer tape.

 - Take off the backing from your vinyl, and carefully remove the vinyl pieces of your design that you will be painting.

 - The key to using any stencil is all about the application.
-It’s extremely important that you do not apply too much paint, or it will go underneath your stencil creating a less than perfect design.
+It’s extremely important that you do not apply too much paint, or it will go underneath your stencil creating a less-than-perfect design.
 Remember, always use several, light layers.

-- Once you have removed all of your vinyl pieces it is now time to apply to your prepped sign board.
+- Once you have removed all of your vinyl pieces it is now time to apply them to your prepped sign board.
 Line up your vinyl with your board so it will be applied evenly, and using your squeegee firmly push it down.

 - Slowly remove your transfer tape so that only your vinyl is left on your board.

 - In a ventilated area, evenly apply a light coat of spray paint (or lacquer paint and your airbrush) to your vinyl.
 Allow it to dry and then apply your next layer.
 Repeat this step until your desired color has been achieved.

 - Once your paint has completely dried remove your vinyl.
 TIP: If you’re having a hard time pulling up small pieces of the vinyl Silhouette does offer a handy tool kit for removing vinyl.

 - Now for this next step, I wanted to distress the front of my sign a little bit, and unfortunately just using my sander wasn’t completely doing the trick.
 After I sanded down the front of my sign using 220-grit sandpaper I also sprayed it down with a general cleaner and scrubbed it with a sponge.
 Thankfully that was exactly what I needed to do the trick!
 Some of the paint came off, and it gave it that gorgeous rustic and distressed look I was going for.

 - Since I did a lot of distressing to the front of the sign next I sprayed it down with a layer of matte finishing spray for added protection.